The Elder Scrolls: Skyrim

 In August 2010, Todd Howard revealed Bethesda was working on a game that had been in development since the release of Oblivion, and that progress was very far along.
 While the game was conceptualized after Oblivion's release, main development was restricted until after Fallout 3 was released.
 In November, Kristian West, then the editor-in-chief of Eurogamer's Danish outlet, reported overhearing a developer on a plane talking about the project; a new The Elder Scrolls game, although Bethesda did not comment on the report.
 At the Spike Video Game Awards in December, Howard appeared on stage to unveil a teaser trailer and announce the title of the game.
-The Elder Scrolls V: Skyrim was released on November 11, 2011 to widespread critical acclaim.
+The Elder Scrolls V: Skyrim was released on November 11, 2011, to widespread critical acclaim.
 It was awarded 'Game of the Year' by IGN, Spike and others.
 The game is set after the events of Oblivion, when the great dragon Alduin the World Eater returns to Skyrim; a beast whose existence threatens all life in Tamriel.
 The setting is heavily based on Scandinavia, as seen in the climate and creatures the character encounters.
 Three pieces of add-ons were released on PC and Xbox 360 in 2012 – Dawnguard, Hearthfire and Dragonborn, with a PlayStation 3 release in February 2013.
-Dawnguard added two joinable factions and an associated questline revolving around Vampires and the Dawnguard, a group of vampire hunters, while Hearthfire added more home customisation options including a house creation kit and the ability to adopt children.
+Dawnguard added two joinable factions and an associated questline revolving around Vampires and the Dawnguard, a group of vampire hunters, while Hearthfire added more home customization options including a house creation kit and the ability to adopt children.
 Dragonborn added the island of Solstheim to the northeast.
 On October 28, 2016, Skyrim – Special Edition was released.
 In 2016, on the fifth anniversary of Skyrim's release, Zen Studios developed and released a virtual pinball adaptation of the game as part of the Bethesda Pinball collection, which became available as part of Zen Pinball 2, Pinball FX 2 and Pinball FX 3, as well as a separate free-to-play app for iOS and Android mobile devices.
 On November 17, 2017, Skyrim VR was released for PlayStation 4.
 On June 10, 2018, Skyrim: Very Special Edition, a voice-activated text adventure game poking fun at the game's many releases, was released for Amazon Alexa devices.
 The player character, Dragonborn, is a downloadable Mii fighter costume in the Nintendo crossover fighting game Super Smash Bros.
 Ultimate.